giantswarm/docs/src/content/basics/api/index.md

 ### How to gain access

-To access the CP-K8s-API, Giant Swarm configures access to the API via OIDC.
-Please contact Solution Engineer (SE) to sort out the details.
+Access to the Giant Swarm Control Plane API is secured using OIDC.
+Please contact your Solution Engineer (SE) to sort out the details.

 Currently we normally provide read-only access by default.
 As we are currently working on a fine-grained way to control permissions to resources, having write access right now means fully unrestricted access and should only be granted to select individuals.